dekoza/mtgpl/RIX.rst

 :mtgtip:`Forerunner of the Empire<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/4/947644ab-02b3-4ebe-b62a-c087ab205ab0.jpg?1555040426|https://scryfall.com/card/rix/102/forerunner-of-the-empire?utm_source=api>`
-   When Forerunner of the Empire enters the battlefield, you may search your library for a Dinosaur card, reveal it, then shuffle your library and put that card on top of it.
+   When Forerunner of the Empire enters the battlefield, you may search your library for a Dinosaur card, reveal it, then shuffle and put that card on top.

    Whenever a Dinosaur enters the battlefield under your control, you may have Forerunner of the Empire deal 1 damage to each creature.